flutter/website/src/testing/code-debugging.md

 }
 ```

-If viewing the logging output in DevTool's logging view,
-the JSON encoded error param is interpreted as a data object
+DevTool's logging view interprets the JSON encoded error parameter
+as a data object.
-and rendered in the details view for that log entry.
+DevTool renders in the details view for that log entry.

 ## Setting breakpoints

-{{site.alert.note}}
-  You can set breakpoints in DevTools' [Debugger][], or
+You can set breakpoints in DevTools' [Debugger][] or
 in the built-in debugger of your IDE.
-If you want to
-  set breakpoints programmatically, use the following
-  instructions.
-{{site.alert.end}}

-You can insert programmatic breakpoints using the
-`debugger()` statement.
-To use this, you have to
+To set programmatic breakpoints:

-import the `dart:developer` package at the top of
+1. Import the `dart:developer` package into the relevant file.
-the relevant file.
+1. Insert programmatic breakpoints using the `debugger()` statement.

-The `debugger()` statement takes an optional `when`
+   This statement takes an optional `when` argument.
-argument that you can specify to only break when a
-certain condition is true, as in the following example:
+   This boolean argument sets a break when the given condition resolves to true.

+   **Example 3** illustrates this.

+### Example 3
+{:.no_toc}

 <?code-excerpt "lib/debugger.dart"?>
 ```dart